COVID-19 Official Resources

 CJRS: A Step-by-Step guide for employers: HM Government guide for employers on how to claim for employees' wages through the Coronavirus Job Retention Scheme (CJRS)

 Details of the Coronavirus Job Retention Scheme: Find out if you are eligible to apply for a grant that covers 80% of the usual monthly wage cost of each employee, up to £2,500 a month.
-This scheme will remain open until the end of October 2020.
+This scheme will remain open until December 2020.

 Self-employed Income Support Scheme: This scheme allows those who are self-employed or a member of a partnership in the UK to claim a taxable grant worth 80% of your trading profits up to a maximum of £2,500 a month.